filefoxper/agent-reducer/documents/en/guides/about_middle_ware_override.md

 There are three api functions for you to set MiddleWares.

 1. `createAgentReducer`, it is a basic api in `agent-reducer`, you can set MiddleWares like: `createAgentReducer( OriginAgent, MiddleWare )`.
+2. `middleWare`, it can add MiddleWare directly on an `OriginAgent` method, and when the `Agent` method is called, it can uses this MiddleWare on its origin one.
+These MiddleWares will override MiddleWares which are added by `createAgentReducer`.
-2. `useMiddleWare`, this api will copy an `Agent` object, and override MiddleWares of `Agent` object on the copy one.
+3. `useMiddleWare`, this api will copy an `Agent` object, and override MiddleWares of `Agent` object on the copy one.
 It is used like: `useMiddleWare( Agent, MiddleWare )`.
-3. `middleWare`, it can add MiddleWare directly on an `OriginAgent` method, and when the `Agent` method is called, it can uses this MiddleWare on its origin one.
-These MiddleWares will override MiddleWares which are added by `createAgentReducer` or `useMiddleWare`.
+The MiddleWare additions from this api has a highest running prior level in this version.
+So, in the copied `Agent` object, its MiddleWare can override MiddleWares which are added by `createAgentReducer` and `middleWare`.

-Attention: MiddleWares added by api `middleWare` has a highest running prior level in this version, but it is not reasonable, and we will change the running prior level between `useMiddleWare` and `middleWare` at version 3.2.0.
-You can set `env.nextExperience` to be `true` for experience.

 You can check code in [middleWare.override.spec.ts](https://github.com/filefoxper/agent-reducer/blob/master/test/en/guides/middleWare.override.spec.ts).